didevgen/UML-editor/JUmlIt/docs/api.md

 * request:
 ```
 {
+	diagram: {
 		name: 'Some name',
 		description: 'Some description',
 		collaborators: [1, 3, 57] #ids of users
 	}
+}
 ```
 * response:
 ```
 {
+	diagram: {
 		id: 134
+	}
 }
 ```